vick42/AirBnB_clone/README.md

 AirBnB_clone
 --------------------------------------------------------------------------------------------------------------------
-This Project is focused on building a clone of the AirBnB website.
+This Project is purely focused on building a clone of the AirBnB website.

 ## Command Line Interface
 --------------------------------------------------------------------------------------------------------------------